Reach out anytime

 The wages we earn from sin are death and separation from God.
 And all of us have earned the “wages” of sin.
 God is holy and just.
 He cannot tolerate sin.

-God is not only holy and just, He is also merciful.
+God is not only holy and just, but He is also merciful.

-Many people believe that if our good deeds outweigh the bad things we do in life, we get to heaven.
+Many people believe that if the good things we do outweigh the bad things we do in life, we will be allowed into heaven.
 There is nothing further from the truth.
 No “good deed” we do can ever erase or outweigh our sin.
 The only wage we earn from sin is death.
-Eternal life with God is not something we earn, it is a gift given to us by a merciful God.
+Eternal life with God is not something we earn; it is a gift given to us by a merciful God.

 God has provided the way for us to be forgiven and to live with Him throughout eternity through Jesus Christ.